-But beyond the shape-shifting discography (Universal Japan, Polygram and numerous indie labels such as French electro-star Vitalic's Citizen, 3 time Grammy Award nominee Paul Oakenfold's Perfecto...) and filmography that have punctuated his career, Holeg Spies has an amazing backstory that must be told.
+But beyond the shape-shifting discography: Universal, Sony, Polygram and numerous indie labels such as Vitalic's Citizen Rec, 3 time Grammy Award nominee Paul Oakenfold's Perfecto Rec, Killing Joke co-founder, Paul McCartney & Pink Floyd's producer Martin 'Youth' Glovers' Liquid Sound Design Rec... and beyond his versatile filmography that have punctuated his career, Holeg Spies has an amazing backstory that must be told.

 First there was the music production adventure, managing a division of the trailblazing techno music label Omnisonus (BMG/Polygram), but especially composing his own music.
 In 1996, the Spies project introduced the intermixing of musical genres that Holeg is still pursuing today.
 These unshackled works escape all classification, getting lost in the confines of electronic, industrial rock, symphonic and psychedelic music.
 Spies will morph through different versions throughout the 2000s and even move into avant-garde audiovisual creations, exhibited not just in the Paris Pompidou Centre, but also in Tokyo, New York and Geneva.
 This would be Holeg’s first brush with the world of film that would become so important to him.